Black Myth: Wukong: Setting

 Black Myth: Wukong is inspired by the classical Chinese novel Journey to the West.
 For instance, it features adaptations of the novel's characters and their backstories.
 It is structured into six chapters, each centered on a distinct location: Black Wind Mountain, Yellow Wind Ridge, The New West, The Webbed Ridge, Flaming Mountains, and Mount Huaguo.
 The world is home to gods from the Chinese pantheon, encompassing Buddhist, Daoist, and other deities.
 It is also inhabited by yaoguais, who are beings with preternatural abilities and strange appearances.
-The story hints at a growing instability in the relationship between the Buddhist deities of Mount Lingshan and the Daoist gods of the Celestial Court in the background.
+The story hints at a growing instability in the relationship between the Buddhist deities of Mount Lingshan and the Daoist deities of the Celestial Court in the background.

 The game introduces cultural and natural scenery derived from the real world into its setting.
 It features, for example, scenes based on the Kaiyuan Temple in Quanzhou, the Wulong Temple in Langzhong, and the Dazu Rock Carvings, among others.

 Each chapter concludes with an animated cutscene that reflects on and explores the narrative and thematic elements of the game.
 The first three cutscenes are grounded in Chinese philosophy.
 The fourth cutscene portrays love, while the fifth cutscene addresses grief and anger.
 The final cutscene serves as a reverse-chronological flashback to a few key events from the Journey to the West.

 Plot

 After escorting his master, the Tang Monk, and retrieving the Buddhist scriptures in a pilgrimage to the West, Sun Wukong ascends to Buddhahood.
 Yet, he rejects life in the Celestial Court for the simple joys of life on Mount Huaguo.
 The Court grows mistrustful and sends an army led by Erlang Shen to force him to submit.
 Sun Wukong duels Erlang Shen, but he is incapacitated by the circlet that binds him and is sealed in stone on the mountain.
 He is severed from his six senses, corresponding to six powerful relics.
 Over the next centuries, the monkeys of the mountain seek to recover the relics to revive him.

-In the game, the Black Bear Guai and the Destined One fight near a pagoda based on the Kaiyuan Temple's twin pagodas in Quanzhou.
+In the game, the Black Bear Guai and the Destined One fight near a tower based on the Kaiyuan Temple's twin pagodas in Quanzhou.